ibm-cloud-docs/containers/cli-ks-plugin.md

 [Classic infrastructure]{: tag-classic-inf} [Virtual Private Cloud]{: tag-vpc}

 Delete the data, reimage, and reinstall Kubernetes with the latest patch version on one or more worker nodes.
 This action cannot be undone.
-Classic nodes and VPC bare metal nodes are supported.
+This command is supported for classic workers and VPC bare metal workers.
 {: shortdesc}

 A reload can be useful if your worker node experiences problems, such as slow performance or if your worker node is stuck in an unhealthy state.
 During the reload, your worker node machine is updated with the latest image and data is deleted if not [stored outside the worker node](/docs/containers?topic=containers-storage-plan).
 The worker node public and private IP address remain the same after the reload operation.